Focus cultural program

 in this case decisive is to fund an art platform, which will function as the basis for children and youth.
 We will learn again how creativity arises and develops.

 This is the idea of the opera village.”

 Operndorf Culture program

-The cultural program of the Operndorf Afrika, moreover in addition to its main focus, also pursues the artistic orientation of the primary school, by supplementing it with an extra-curricular offer, in the form of music and art classes, a theatre group, a film class, as well as alternating workshops with established artists.
-This is on account of the fact that the Operndorf School is not a normal primary school in Burkina Faso, an artistic concept is pursued in the classroom.
-You can learn more about the education program of the Operndorf School, here.
+In addition to its main focus, the cultural program at Operndorf Afrika also pursues the artistic orientation of the primary school, by supplementing it with an extracurricular material, in the form of music and art classes, a theatre group, a film class, and an alternating workshop with established artists.
+The Operndorf School is not a normal primary school in Burkina Faso, rather an artistic concept pursued in the classroom.

 Changing program points are designed by the artistic director Alex Moussa Sawadogo and are in conjunction with national and international artists, offered on a monthly basis, to children, parents as well as neighbours of the Operndorf Afrika.